sorabhsolanki/pastebin/README.md

       --> core
       --> dao

-   pasteApiGateway {another Spring Boot + Thymeleaf project}
+   pasteApiGateway {another Spring Boot project for API gateway}
-    It will be an MVC project which thymeleaf(i.e. fronted will talk to).
-EndUser will interact to this project, all the backend APIs i.e. exposed at pastebackend will be called from this pasteApiGateway.
+    Its an API gateway for all the backend APIs i.e. exposed at pastebackend.
+All APIs will be called from this pasteApiGateway.

+   pasteFrontEnd { spring boot + Thymeleaf project}
+     It will be an MVC project with thymeleaf.
+EndUser will interact to this project.
+This will talk to pasteApiGateway.

 # APIFlow
-   API pasteit/api/fileUpload and pasteit/api/text will gwt called in parallel or either one of them will be called according to the uploaded information by user.
+   API pasteit/api/fileUpload and pasteit/api/text will get called in parallel or either one of them will be called according to the uploaded information by user.
    These apis will return the docId.
 This docId will be provided as input to pasteit/api/tag API from apiGateway for tagging the above uploaded details.